 Yahir Othón Parra, commonly known as Yahir, is a Mexican singer and actor from Hermosillo, Sonora.

-Of course, to count things, we also have to know how to form the plural in Spanish.
-And to do that, we need to learn about the gender of nouns.
+Of course, to count things, we also have to know how to form the plural, or when there is more than one.
+In Spanish, we need to learn about the gender of nouns, which are persons, places, and things.
 All of this (and more) is coming up next!